jaegeral/timesketch-cli/README.md

 # timesketch-tools
 A dedicated repo to interact with the API of Timesketch

-This is an unofficial tool and is iin no way supported by Google / Timesketch team.
+This is an unofficial tool and is in no way supported by Google / Timesketch team.

-Use on your own risk, might brake stuff...
+Use on your own risk, might break stuff...

 # Installation